QiCuiHub/discord-audio-pipe/README.md

 # discord-audio-pipe
-Barebones program to send stereo computer audio (microphone, stereo mix, virtual audio cable, etc) into a discord bot.
+Simple program to send stereo audio (microphone, stereo mix, virtual audio cable, etc) into a discord bot.

 You can download the latest release [**here**](https://github.com/QiCuiHub/discord-audio-pipe/releases)
 - If you are using the executable, run ``dap.exe``